Skip to content

 Editor's Tip

-Couples planning a destination wedding in France from Britain, Ireland, the United States, Australia, and Canada use on-site-sleeping properties to anchor a 2 to 3 night format that resolves logistics for the wedding-weekend list.
-For broader French wedding venue browsing across all formats, start at the full venue directory; for adjacent styles, see chateau wedding venues in France, domaine wedding venues, exclusive-use wedding venues, countryside wedding venues, French Riviera wedding venues, or farmhouse wedding venues.
+Couples travelling from Britain, Ireland, the United States, Australia, and Canada lean on this format to anchor a two or three-night celebration, turning a complicated destination wedding into something closer to a house party.
+For the full picture across every style, start at the full venue directory; for neighbouring styles, see château wedding venues in France, domaine wedding venues, exclusive-use wedding venues, all-inclusive château wedding packages, countryside wedding venues, French Riviera wedding venues, or farmhouse wedding venues.

 In brief